mauritsunkel/colorify/README.md

 your palette contains*?
 No problem!

 🌈 Colorify makes color creation and modification intuitive and effortless.
-Colorify is dependency-free yet combines functionality of popular color and visualization packages, including:
+Colorify is lightweight and dependency-free yet combines functionality of popular color and visualization packages, including:

 - viridis palettes, that are perceptually uniform and
   colorblind-friendly: Viridis, Turbo, Inferno, Cividis, Plasma, Rocket